England | Scotland | Wales | Northern Ireland | Ireland

 The NDOO is a mechanism by which individuals in England can control, to a limited degree, certain aspects of their confidential medical information and, in particular, what NHS Digital can do with it once in their possession.

 The NDOO only applies to confidential information, that is medical information that can identify you, for example by containing your name, DOB, address, NHS number etc.

 And the NDOO only applies to uses of your confidential medical information for secondary purposes, that is unrelated to, and beyond, the direct medical care that GP surgeries and other healthcare organisations provide you with when you are unwell, or to keep you well.
 Secondary purposes include healthcare planning, audit, population analytics, “risk stratification”, research, "commissioning", commercial and even political uses.

+The NDOO is not limited to electronic data and so includes paper records.
 It simply replaces the Type 2 (9Nu4) opt-out that has been in force for some years, and which you were able to express, together with the Type 1 (9Nu0) objection, via your GP surgery.